jimcrayne/serverx/HACKING.md

                 * translate it in some way,
                 * and then forward to output queue

-Merv/Log.hs -  provides log, logf, withGlobalLogging
+Merv/Log.hs -  provides log, logf, withLog

 	Set up global logging thread, and provide convenient log related functions.